dionis/SpanishMedicaLLM/documentation/finetuning_spanish_model.md

 - The Hackaton 2024 interview ["IA y Modelos del Lenguaje, retos y oportunidades con Elena González-Blanco @Microsoft | #Somos600M "](https://www.youtube.com/watch?v=JzpvHRrqtSU&t=1161s) since 44:50 to 45:41 minutes
 - Use a LLM for pretrainig model if we have enough data

-- Use a LLM for pretrainig model if we have enough data

  **Research Objetive**
  - Analyze all spanish LLM model in hugginface repository built with fundation model as Llama2 or another

  **Research Criteria:**